 Gender, social and environmental impact.
 There is a high demand for information on how environmental and social impact is being addressed at the project level from investors and local communities.
-There is scope to build on the progress achieved to date on the provisions in the 2019 Standard on gender reporting.
-The entry point provided by the 2019 EITI Standard on environmental impact allows stakeholders to better monitor how the rules and commitments are agreed and implemented in practice.
+Local content is also a high priority for several host governments and communities.
+There is scope to build on the progress achieved to date on the provisions in the 2019 Standard on gender and employment reporting.
+The entry point provided by the 2019 EITI Standard on social and environmental impact allows stakeholders to better monitor how the rules and commitments are agreed and implemented in practice.
 The EITI can provide more concrete guidance and engage implementing countries, industry, the investor community and civil society more proactively to ensure that this potential is met.

 Bridging the gap between central and local governance.
-As communities often benefit from or are affected by extractives projects, they are exposed to risks of project delays and declining extractives revenues as a result of the Covid-19 crisis or the energy transition.
+As communities often benefit from or are affected by extractives projects, they are exposed to risks of project delays and declining extractives revenues as a result of the COVID-19 crisis or the energy transition.
 There is significant potential for ensuring that the actors facilitating dialogue on improved resource governance at the community level are included in the EITI process, which has often been dominated by actors based in national capitals.
 Leveraging partners with networks on the ground, the EITI will work more closely with local actors to ensure they play a role in shaping disclosures and dialogue on natural resource governance.

 Implementing the EITI Standard